Mirena

 If you become pregnant, contact your provider right away to have Mirena removed promptly.
 Leaving Mirena in place may increase the risk of spontaneous abortion and preterm labor.

-It is essential not to remove Mirena on your own.
+Never remove Mirena on your own.
 Aside from the risk of the device getting stuck, probing the uterus by shifting the device and removing Mirena incorrectly may also result in spontaneous abortion.
 Only allow a professional to remove your device.

 Pelvic Infection